 If there's one decorating tip interior designer Emily Henderson has learned throughout her successful career, it's don't take it too seriously.
 You really get a sense of that mentality in her Second Life podcast interview.
 "Have fun with it," she tells me.
 "Every space should be inviting, comfortable, and filled with items and products that you love.
 As you decorate, don't forget to bring your personality into the space.
 The pieces you never planned for or don't necessarily fit into your theme are usually the ones that level up a room."

-As the Target home style expert, Henderson has truly mastered the high/low aesthetic, incorporating vintage with modern and affordable pieces with finesse.
-She seamlessly marries affordable pieces like throws, pillows, and rugs with high-end furniture pieces to make a statement in any room.
-Her favorite Target piece right now is the new Wingback Chair from the Threshold fall collection.
+As the Target home style expert, Henderson has truly mastered the high/low aesthetic.
+She seamlessly marries affordable pieces like throws, pillows, and rugs with high-end furniture and decor to make a statement in any room.
+Her favorite Target piece right now is the Wingback Chair from Threshold.
 "It's timeless due to its clean, simple lines that will be in style for years to come, but the narrow wood legs give it a midcentury feel, which adds a bit of edge," she says.

 Get to Know the Room First

 "A room should reflect the person that lives there and uses it every day.
 When I first start decorating a room, I like to get to know the person—how they live in the room, what they want the room to function as and most importantly, how they want the room to feel.
 Is it cozy and inviting, more formal and traditional, a place to kick up your feet or a room that they want to function more efficiently than it currently does?"

 "Personality: This can be brought in through an heirloom piece, a piece of art the homeowner has owned and loved, or even something vintage.
 Filling a room with brand-new items can be beautiful, but adding in pieces that make it unique and special adds that personality and soul that every room needs.